BrainDisrupter/applied-mathematics/README.md

 **NOTE:**

-Gauss Jordan code was not a success :( yet I may finish it later.
-The rest of the codes are functional and succesful
+Gauss Jordan codes were unsuccesful :( yet I may finish them later.
+The rest of the codes are functional.